Adhesives in food packaging

 The Food Standards Agency (FSA) commissions research and surveys on chemicals that might transfer to food.

-The industry is responsible for ensuring the chemicals used comply with the law, and whatever research that may entail.
+The industry must ensure the chemicals they use comply with the law.
+They must carry out whatever research that may entail.

 Adhesives are part of a variety of food packaging materials.
 For example, they are used to: